 Amongst its emphasis on resolutions to physical health, January is also National Mental Wellness Month.

 In the trucking industry, the conversation of bettering one’s overall health is an emphasis on alternatives of the processed meal options and combatting the sedentary lifestyle of drivers.
-However, mental wellness and health are just are important to holistic wellness as physical health.
+However, mental wellness and health are just are important to holistic wellness as physical health, and luckily these days, those struggling can get the help of a transformational coach to help them better themselves and embark on that journey.

 In the unique industry of transportation, unpredictable schedules and daily stresses like traffic can all contribute to strained mental health.
 Stress, anxiety, depression and other mental health problems can affect a drivers ability to safety perform their job.